stelar-labs/neutrondb-rs/README.md

 # NeutronDB

-NeutronDB is a Log-structured merge-tree key-value store for Rust.
+NeutronDB is a log-structured merge-tree key-value store for UTF-8 strings of arbitrary length.

 ## Disclaimer

-NeutronDB is still in development and is unstable until version 3.
+still in development

 ## Usage